-Savannah Guthrie is the co-anchor of NBC News’ “TODAY.”
-She also serves as NBC News chief legal correspondent.
-Guthrie joined “TODAY” as a co-host of the third hour and chief legal correspondent in June 2011.
+Savannah Guthrie is the co-anchor of NBC News’ TODAY.
+She also serves as NBC News' chief legal correspondent.
+Guthrie first joined TODAY as a co-host of the third hour in June 2011.

-Since joining “TODAY,” Guthrie has conducted a wide range of exclusive interviews with news-makers including then Republican presidential nominee Donald Trump, President Barack Obama, former U.S. Secretary of State Hillary Clinton, Facebook founder and CEO Mark Zuckerberg, U.S. Ambassador to the U.N.
-Samantha Power and former U.S. Representative Gabby Giffords.
+Since joining TODAY, Guthrie has conducted a wide range of exclusive interviews with newsmakers, including then-Republican presidential nominee Donald Trump, former President Barack Obama, former U.S. Secretary of State Hillary Clinton, Facebook founder and CEO Mark Zuckerberg, former U.S. Ambassador to the U.N.
+Samantha Power and former U.S. Rep. Gabby Giffords.
 She has sat down with other notable figures including Cleveland kidnapping victim Michelle Knight, former Navy SEAL Robert O’Neill and Defense Secretary Ashton Carter.
 Guthrie has also interviewed numerous celebrities from Selena Gomez and Meryl Streep to Johnny Depp and Beyonce Knowles.

-Guthrie was a primary anchor for the network’s primetime 2016 presidential election coverage, including NBC’s special reporting on the Republican National Convention and the Democratic National Convention, offering thoughtful insight and analysis.
+Guthrie was a primary anchor for NBC’s primetime 2016 presidential election coverage, including the network’s special reporting on the Republican and Democratic national conventions.
 During the 2016 election cycle, more viewers turned to NBC News and MSNBC for politics coverage than any other television network.
-Guthrie has also anchored major breaking news events including the Brussels attacks, the 2015 Paris attacks, the Boston Marathon bombing, the Charlie Hebdo shooting in Paris, and the 2013 Moore tornado.
+Guthrie has also anchored major breaking news events including the Brussels attacks, the 2015 Paris attacks, the Boston Marathon bombing, the Charlie Hebdo shooting in Paris and the 2013 Moore tornado.
 She has also anchored from the 2018 Winter Olympics in Pyeongchang, 2014 Winter Olympics in Sochi and the 2012 Summer Olympics in London.

 In 2017, Guthrie was recognized by New York Women in Communications with the prestigious Matrix Award for her excellence in broadcast journalism.
 As part of her work on TODAY, she received a 2012 Daytime Emmy for Outstanding Morning Show.